SUSE/klp-build/README.md

 --data: location of ex-kernels, ipa-clones and kernel-rpms directory.
 --mod: The module to be livepatched.
 If empty, vmlinux will be livepatched
        instead.
---file-funcs: The first argument is the kernel family (4.4, 4.12 or 5.3
+--file-funcs: The first argument is a regex for a codestream, but can be set to
-	      currently), but can be set to all.
+	      all.
 The next argument needs to be a file, and the following values are function names.

 --work-dir and --data can be ommited the KLP_WORK_DIR and KLP_DATA_DIR env vars are set.